 XLocate is a configurable X front-end to the standard Linux utilities GNU locate, slocate and mlocate, used to quickly spot filenames by means of index (AKA database) files.

 These tools are traditionally used to create one big index file of the local hard disks, which is automatically updated by the system.
-XLocate allows to conveniently use an unlimited number of index files of different types, in a flexible and convenient approach.
+XLocate allows to conveniently use an unlimited number of index files of different types, in a flexible approach.

 Here is a list of the main features brought in by XLocate in order to better use the locate utilities:

 - Easy management of index files for local and remote file systems, including shelved collections of removable drives, USB keys, CDROMs and data DVDs.

 - Read-only volumes are treated as such (no update expected).

 - Preset buttons let you define sets of volumes used in your typical searches.

 - Three check boxes appear below the input field, allowing to select the search type: case sensitive, basename or regex.

 - Provided you have sufficient permissions, any index file can be created, updated or deleted from within the application.